bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 Thus, in WAMP we use the word "client" to refer to any agent or application component that connects to a WAMP Router i.e. WAMP client library.

-This is not just a language choice, it denotes a fundamental WAMP feature, becuase RPCs in WAMP are routed and work bidirectionally, this means any WAMP client can be an RPC client or RPC server at the same time!
+This is not just a language choice, it denotes a fundamental WAMP feature, because RPCs in WAMP are routed and work bidirectionally, this means any WAMP client can be an RPC client or RPC server at the same time!

 In fact, as we will see in the next section, WAMP clients can play any of the 4 roles described in the previous sections (Caller, Callee, Publisher, Subscriber) or any combination of those at the same time.
 :::